 Barrett oesophagus is a term for intestinal metaplasia of the oesophagus.
 It is considered the precursor lesion for oesophageal adenocarcinoma.

-Barrett oesophagus is thought to have a prevalence of 3-15% in patient with reflux oesophagitis.
-Mean age at diagnosis is 55 years old 5....
+Barrett oesophagus is thought to have a prevalence of 3-15% in patients with reflux oesophagitis.
+Mean age at diagnosis is 55 years old 5...

 Barrow caroticocavernous fistula classification divides caroticocavernous fistulas into direct (type A) or indirect (types B-D).
 This classification was proposed by Barrow et al. in 1985 1 and at the time of writing (mid 2016) remains the most widely used system for describing caroticocavernous ...